hsnlab/escape/pox/ext/doc/source/index.rst

 --------

-`Mininet <http://mininet.org/>`_ is a great prototyping tool which takes existing SDN-relatedsoftware components (e.g. Open vSwitch, OpenFlow controllers, network namespaces, cgroups, etc.) and combines them into a framework, which can automatically set up and configure customized OpenFlow testbeds scaling up to hundreds of nodes.
+`Mininet <http://mininet.org/>`_ is a great prototyping tool which takes existing SDN-related software components (e.g. Open vSwitch, OpenFlow controllers, network namespaces, cgroups, etc.) and combines them into a framework, which can automatically set up and configure customized OpenFlow testbeds scaling up to hundreds of nodes.
 Standing on the shoulders of Mininet,